-Contractual Obligations Payment Due by Period Total Less than 1 Year 1-3 Years 3-5 Years More than 5 Years (\$ in thousands) Senior debt (including interest) (a) \$ 1,513,042 \$ 47,125 \$ 94,250 \$ 573,000 \$ 798,667 Operating leases (exclusive of \$44,471 of committed sublease income) 813,649 76,432 138,506 124,312 474,399 Capital leases (including interest) 6,947 6,893 54 - - Investment capital funding commitments (b) 9,183 9,183 - - - Total (c) \$ 2,342,821 \$ 139,633 \$ 232,810 \$ 697,312 \$ 1,273,066
+Contractual Obligations Payment Due by Period Total Less than 1 Year 3-5 Years More than 5 Years (\$ ir thousands) Senior debt (including interest) (a) \$ 1,513,042 \$ 47,125 \$ 94,250 \$ 573,000 \$ 798,667 Operating leases (exclusive of \$44,471 of committed sublease income) 813,670 76,453 138,506 124,312 474,399 Capital leases (including interest) 6,947 6,893 54 Investment capital funding commitments (b) 9,183 9,183 Total (c) \$ 2,342,842 \$ 139,654 \$ 232,810 \$ 697,312 \$ 1,273,066

-- (a) See Note 9 of Notes to Condensed Consolidated Financial Statements. - (b) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$6,904 are excluded.
+(a) See Note 9 of Notes to Condensed Consolidated Financial Statements.

+(b) Unfunded commitments to private equity investments consolidated but not owned by Lazard of \$6,904 are excluded.
 Such commitments are required to be funded by capital contributions from noncontrolling interest holders.
 See Note 5 of Notes to Condensed Consolidated Financial Statements.
-These amounts are generally due on demand and therefore are presented in the "less than 1 year" category. - (c) The table above excludes contingent obligations, as well as any possible payments for uncertain tax positions given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
-See also Notes 10, 12, 13 and 14 of Notes to Condensed Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans and income taxes, respectively.
+These amounts are generally due on demand and therefore are presented in the "less than 1 year" category.

+(c) The table above excludes contingent obligations, given the inability to make a reasonably reliable estimate of the timing of the amounts of any such payments.
+The table above also excludes any possible payments for uncertain tax positions and payments pursuant to the Company's tax receivable agreement, given that the actual amount and timing of payments under the tax receivable agreement could differ materially from our estimates.
+At March 31, 2017, a tax receivable agreement obligation of \$512,874 was recorded on the condensed consolidated statements of financial condition.
+See "Critical Accounting Policies and Estimates-Income Taxes" below.
+See also Notes 10, 12, 13, 14 and 16 of Notes to Condensed Consolidated Financial Statements regarding information in connection with commitments, incentive plans, employee benefit plans, income taxes and tax receivable agreement obligations, respectively.